ashutoshsaksham/certificate_generator/README.md

-To generate certificate put the name on book2.csv
+To generate certificate put the name on book.csv
-Add your certificate file in jpeg format. change the photo of certificate and relocate the xy cordinate (centre coordinate)
+Add your certificate file in jpeg format. change the photo of certificate and relocate the xy cordinate (centre coordinate) create a folder with name certificates